October Rage: History

-30 September 2014 October Rage join American rockers Bobaflex and Royal Bliss on the Rock Avengers US Tour in Charleston, South Carolina.
+30 September 2014- October Rage join American rockers Bobaflex and Royal Bliss on the Rock Avengers US Tour in Charleston, South Carolina.

-12 December 2014 the band return to Australia after a very successful 5 months US tour covering 36 states.
+12 December 2014- The band returns to Australia after a very successful 5 months US tour covering 36 states.

-22 January 2015 "Valkyrie" music video is released produced by Vokta shot by Greg Sher.
+22 January 2015- "Valkyrie" music video is released produced by Vokta shot by Greg Sher.

-28 October 2018 After a family emergency the band returns to Australia and takes a hiatus.The bands driving force and songwriter Nicholas Roberts continues to perform solo acoustic shows around New South Wales, Australia.
+28 October 2018- After a family emergency the band returns to Australia and takes a hiatus.The bands driving force and songwriter Nicholas Roberts continues to perform solo acoustic shows around New South Wales, Australia.

 American Tours

 The band started their American tour in June 2012.
 Starting in the southern and south eastern states.
 During this leg of the tour the band have played alongside many bands most notably Sevendust.

 August 2012, the tour moved to the west coast where the band played as a supporting role for Steel Panther.

 September 2012, the tour continued back through the mid west, southern and south eastern states where they played as a supporting role for Saliva.

 Summer 2014 the band embarked on the much anticipated "Fallout, Dust And Guns" US Tour.
 Playing relentlessly throughout the mid west.

 In the fall of 2014, they joined the "Rock Avengers Tour" alongside Royal Bliss and Bobaflex.

 By the winter of 2014 October Rage had travelled back and forth across North America covering California, Colorado, Connecticut, Delaware, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wyoming.
 In under 5 months.

 The band completed extensive tours throughout the United States in 2016,2017 & 2018 before a family medical emergency forced the band to take a hiatus and return to Australia.